This lesson contains the following sections

 ABC, Inc., is a CA and that you obtain a

-file named ABCCA.cer
+file named ABCCA.cer, purportedly a

 self-signed certificate from